samismos/Par-king/README.md

 The application runs a server on which a client application can send packages via a TCP connection and change the status of the parking spots.
 The messages are filtered accordingly.
 This project is hereby a prototype for an application that could work with ground sensors for a 24/7 self-monitoring parking lot, where availability of every spot is known at all times.

 Features:
-Parking Lot/Zones/Spots visual representation
+Parking Lot/Zones/Spots visual representation -
-Capacity meter
+Capacity meter -
-Reset button
+Reset button -
-Select zone button
+Select zone button -
-Lot settings button
+Lot settings button -
-Functional server implementation
+Functional server implementation.

 This project was my first contact with - among other things - multithreading, custom events, eventListeners and eventHandlers, TCP client/server communication and message filtering.